dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger SHOULD reject transactions that have the `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.

-> [!NOTE] Note that multiple concurrently executing batch transfers can lead to an interleaved execution of those invocations.
+> [!NOTE] Note that multiple concurrently executing batch transfers triggered by method invocations can lead to an interleaved execution of the corresponding sequences of token transfers.

 ### icrc7_supported_standards